-In accordance with the definition of independence above, and the materiality thresholds set, the following directors of Kalina Power Limited is considered to be independent: Malcolm Jacques, Jeffry Myers and Peter Littlewood.
+In accordance with the definition of independence above, and the materiality thresholds set, the following directors of Kalina Power Limited are considered to be independent: Malcolm Jacques, and Peter Littlewood.
+Jeffry Myers ceased to be considered independent during 2019 as his time spent on executive work for the Company has significantly increased.

-The company's Board comprises 6 directors.
-Mr John Byrne (9 years' service), Dr Malcolm Jacques (8 years' service) Mr Ross MacLachlan (3 years' service), Mr Tim Horgan (3 years' service), Mr Jeffry Myers (2 years' service) and Mr Peter Littlewood (1 years' service).
-Therefore, there is not a majority of independent directors on the Board.
+The company's Board comprised 5 directors.
+Dr Malcolm Jacques (11 years service) Mr Ross MacLachlan (6 years service), Mr Tim Horgan (6 years service), Mr Jeffry Myers (5 years service) and Mr Peter Littlewood (4 years service).
+Therefore, there was not a majority of independent directors on the board during the period.
 The directors consider that the balance of independent and non-independent directors is appropriate given the size of the Board, the experience of the directors and their understanding of their requirements and responsibilities as directors of the company.